mckeags7/BudgetVault/README.md

 ## Questions

-If you have any questions about the application, open an issue or contact [sean-mckeag](https://github.com/mckeags7) directly at mckeags7@gmail.com.
+If you have any questions about the application, open an issue or contact [Sean Mckeag](https://github.com/mckeags7) directly at mckeags7@gmail.com.